microsoft/fluentui/packages/react-card/Spec.md

    Will toggle both Card and Checkbox to selected state.
 Keying again will toggle to unselected

+### Disabled

+If a card is in a disabled state it should not receive focus from the tab order.
+And navigation to actionable child elements within the card should not be possible.

 ## Accessibility

 > ⚠️ Note: All other accessibility information, not covered in this section, is provided throughout the spec.